Electrician Tools

 When I started working in the electrical trade in the 1960s, my circuit tracer was an ammeter with a pigtail light socket, a flasher button, and a rough service light bulb.
 The new circuit tracers are much easier and safer.

-This six-in-one tapping tool is very handy for cleaning out threads that have gunk in them or were not tapped properly at the factory.
+This six-in-one tapping tool is handy for cleaning out threads that have gunk or were not tapped properly at the factory.
 It is also good for re-tapping holes to the next size.

 Top Of Page